 - RED FLAG: When asked why Company X recommends a particular tour over another, they reply “because it is a great tour” (great is good, but a lot of tours in Costa Rica are “great” – what’s more valuable is knowing why a particular tour is rated so well – request that Company X back up their recommendations with first hand experience, or if this is not possible, at least request solid, impartial reviews from other travellers)

 How to identify and avoid questionable trip planning.

 Ensuring a good connection with an individual or agency when trip planning depends a lot on you – the time you put into correspondence, the questions you pose, and the follow-up to responses received all help create a space wherein ideas, experiences, comments, needs, preferences, and concerns can be shared.
 When you put yourself out there and contact an individual or agency for trip planning assistance, do not be afraid to do the same to those you seek assistance from.
 Put them out by test them with your questions and see what responses you get.
 In general, you can tell by the quality of the responses you receive how invested the other side is in you and your trip.
 Do your research (just because a company is a big one does not mean they are the best one) and trust your gut.
 As described in two previous posts – Humble Business.
 Period. and The Art Of Good Business.
 Practice What You Preach – being kind, humble, and honest are key components of any good business operation.
 Shoot to receive no less than this from the individual and/or agency you choose to reserve your Costa Rica vacation package through and you will get back from your trip planning more than what you put into it.

 *Discounts for Costa Rica vacation packages are available through Pura Vida! eh?
 Incorporated at: http://www.puravidaeh.ca/

-QUESTION TO COMMENT ON: Had a negative experience with an individual or agency in Costa Rica (no names please!).
+QUESTION TO COMMENT ON: Have you had a challenging experience with an individual or agency in Costa Rica (no names please!)?
 What red flags have you discovered?